xinli0928/COVID-Xray/README.md

 Android Deployment
 -------
 We provide the source code for deployment with [Pytorch Mobile](https://pytorch.org/mobile/home/) and [Android Studio](https://developer.android.com/studio).
 The source code is built based on this [repository](https://github.com/johnolafenwa/PytorchMobile).
-The source code contains, If you want to test with other models here are the steps:
+The source code contains an example model, if you want to build with other models, here are the steps:
 * Download the pre-trained models.
 * Use the script "TorchScript_converter.py" to convert the model to TorchScript (.pt).
 * Put the model under "src/main/assets" folder